 Fact discovery in the Consolidated Case concluded on February 1, 2022.
-Trials in three of the individual cases included in the Consolidated Case have been scheduled for July 18, 2022, September 12, 2022 and November 7, 2022.
-Plaintiffs in those three cases have filed motions for leave to amend their claims to seek punitive damage awards against subsidiaries of the Company and other parties.
-A hearing on those motions is scheduled for May 23, 2022.
-The next five individual trials are scheduled to occur consecutively, beginning on January 17, 2023.
-Additional 2023 trial dates are expected to be announced on July 18, 2022.
+On June 28, 2022 the Court granted summary judgment, dismissing plaintiffs' ultrahazardous activity / strict liability claims and denying the remainder of the motions.
+Three of the individual cases included in the Consolidated Case have been scheduled for trials in 2022.
+Plaintiffs in those three cases have been granted permission to seek punitive damage awards against subsidiaries of the Company and another party.
+The first trial is now expected to begin on August 12, 2022.
+The next two individual trials are scheduled to begin in the third and fourth quarters of 2022, followed by five individual trials scheduled to occur consecutively, beginning in the first quarter of 2023.
+Additional trial dates are expected to be announced on September 7, 2022.